BTMorton/angular2-grid/README.md

 #### Setup
 ----------

-To use the Angular 2 Grid system, simply run `npm install angular2-grid` and then include NgGrid in your project (see Example for more details).
+To use the Angular 2 Grid system, simply run `npm install angular2-grid` and then include the `NgGridModule` in your project module imports (see Example for more details).

 If you want to help with development or try the demo, it's less simple, but not hard.
 First you'll need to install [Node](http://nodejs.org) and check out a copy of the repo.
 Then run: